-1. Length of Ownership
+1, Length of Ownership

 How long have you owned the property?
-4 ments
+Since 1993

 2. Council Tax

-Which Council Tax band is your property in?
+Which Council Tax band is your property in ?
+Pont know, but

-□A □B □ C D DE F G
+□ A □ B □ C D □E □F □G Don't know, but Lows will have this information

 3. Parking

-What are the arrangements s for parking at your property?
+What are the arrangement s for parking at y our property ?
+1170

 (Please tick all that apply)

-Garage
+0. Garage

 Allocated parking space

-Driveway III
+Driveway

-On street ☑
+On street

 Resident Permit

 Metered parking

 Shared parking

 Other (please specify)

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Please select 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-Please select 6.
+4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Please select No Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Please select √ √ √ 6.
 Alterations/Additions/Extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example provision of an extra bath/shower room, toilet or bedroom)?
-If you have answered yes, please describe below the changes which you have Please select (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Please select If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them. b.
+If you have answered yes, please describe below the changes which you have made: Please select (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them.
+Please select b.
 Have you had replacement windows, doors, patio doors or double-glazing installed in your property?
 If you have answered yes, please answer the three questions below: Please select (i) Were the replacements the same shape and type as the ones you replaced?
 Please select (ii) Did this work involve any changes to the window or door openings?
-Please select (iii) Please describe the changes made to the windows doors, or patio doors
+Please select (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): doors.
+UPVC double glazed windows replaced with new year UPVC windows in approx 2005